NSW Work Injury Claim

 The wage-loss story is incomplete

 Future loss is rarely just a base wage number.
 Overtime history, penalties, second jobs, likely promotion path, and realistic residual capacity all matter.
-That is why bad payment records and understated pre-injury earnings need attention early.
+That is why incomplete payment records and understated pre-injury earnings need attention early.

 Insurer disputes are treated as separate problems